 The Fabian Women’s Network (FWN) is the women’s section of the Fabian Society.

-Fabian Women’s Network works to ensure that diverse women’s voices are influential in politics, public life and policy making.
+Fabian Women’s Network exists to ensure that diverse women’s voices are influential in politics, public life and policy making.
 All of its work is underpinned by values of sisterhood, solidarity and service.
 FWN is run by a committee of elected volunteers and has no paid staff.

 FWN aims to be an intersectional feminist network.
 This means it understands the barriers women face when entering and progressing in politics and public life are not the same for everyone, with some women facing multiple and intersecting layers of discrimination.
 FWN works to elevate a range of voices and promote those in political and public life who are under-represented.